nus-cs5250/25s/docs/asg1/index.md

 Please submit the initramfs image `initramfs.cpio.gz` which can switch to the root filesystem.

 **Question 9 (2 marks):**
-Where is the command line argument `systemd.unit=rescue.target` processed in the boot process?
+Which component acts upon the `systemd.unit=rescue.target` argument?
-Is it processed by the (a) BIOS, (b) kernel, (c) initramfs, or (d) after switching to the root filesystem?
+Is it consumed by the (a) BIOS, (b) kernel, (c) initramfs, or (d) after switching to the root filesystem?

-Please choose one of the options above first and then provide a brief explanation.
+Please choose ONE of the options above first and then provide a brief explanation.

 ### Submission Guidelines